In flood-hit Louisiana town, 'I lost everything' becomes painful refrain

 Glynn Moore returned on Tuesday to survey the damage to her small, white house, with a tin roof.
 The structure was raised on bricks about 5 feet off the ground.

-“It's just amazing,” Moore said as she walked down a neighbourhood street littered with debris, flood-damaged cars and fences ripped apart.
+“It's just amazing,” Moore said as she walked down a neighborhood street littered with debris, flood-damaged cars and fences ripped apart.
 “It just came up so quick."

 Nearby, an outdoor deck swept away by floodwaters came to rest atop a white picket fence, turned brown by the muddy water.
 The smell of stagnant water and floating garbage filled the air.